 - Take a bus tour along the Gulf Shore Way and stop along the various lookouts, such as Oceanview Lookoff, McNeil’s Brook, and Orby Head, where panoramic vistas of red sandstone bluffs and cliffs meet the waters of the Gulf of St. Lawrence.
 Finish off your scenic tour at North Rustico Beach.

 - Be sure to visit Green Gables Heritage Place as part of your visit in Cavendish.
 Please check the website for hours of operations.
 To make reservations, please call (902) 963-7874.

 The following facilities are available in the Cavendish-North Rustico section of the park:

 Brackley-Dalvay, Prince Edward Island National Park

-- Go on an adventure along one of the four trails in this sector: Bubbling Springs (2.2km return loop), Farmlands (2.7km return loop), Reeds and Rushes (1km one-way) or Woodlands (various loops; 3.1km, 4km or 4.7km)
+- Go on an adventure along one of two trails in this sector: Bubbling Springs (2.2km return loop) and Farmlands (2.7km return loop).
+Please note that both Reeds and Rushes and Woodlands trails will be closed for the season due to construction.

 The following facilities are available in the Brackley-Dalvay section of the park:

 |Brackley Beach Complex

 Take your class to Greenwich, Prince Edward Island National Park for a self-directed visit to this majestic coastal landscape.
 Along the Greenwich Dunes Trail, interpretive panels will help you discover rare sand dune formations and explore a variety of habitats including old fields, forests, ponds, sand dunes and beaches.
 The trail is 4.5 km return, so please allow 1.5 to 2 hours to complete your trip.